EU to UK: Produce 'realistic' Brexit plan or risk failure

 Britain hopes to get tailor-made arrangements, both on trade and on security.

-At Thursday's summit dinner, May warned her EU colleagues against shutting Britain out of key law-enforcement bodies after Brexit.
-She said failure to strike a good divorce deal could endanger European security.
+At Thursday's summit dinner, May warned her EU colleagues against shutting Britain out of key law-enforcement bodies after Brexit, saying that could endanger European security.

-As she left the summit early Friday, May said the U.K. currently has "a high level of cooperation with member states of the EU in a number of areas on security that are important for our citizens.
-This is what's at stake."

 The stalemate in talks has heightened fears in London and other European capitals of a "no-deal" Brexit, in which the U.K. crashes out of the bloc with no new framework for relations.
 EU officials worry that the timetable the two sides have set themselves — to reach a divorce agreement by October so that EU national parliaments can ratify it before Britain leaves the bloc in March — is slipping out of reach.